dspeyer/dspeyer.github.io/combat/index.md

 A simple poison dart deals a rough dosage, whereas a syringe deals a precise one.
 See the drug rules.

+#### Binding (Size)

+When a bolas strikes a creature of indicated size or smaller, the creature must make a reflex save or grapple check (its choice) against twice the pre-dr damage.
+If it fails the check, it is prone and wrapped in ropes.

 #### Explodes

 After impacting, this projectile explodes for the damage shown.
 Note that this is not part of the ammo's own damage, and is not multiplied.

 If the base damage gets past armor and does not overpenetrate, the explosion occurs *inside* the target, for triple damage.

+#### Attatches

+If this projectile successfully does piercing damage it sticks to its target.
+It can then detonate *in contact* with said target for double damage.

+Note: while the boring and descriptive name of this projectile is "spiked bomb", its original name was "flying incediary club for subjugating demons".

 # Armor